VooPoo DRAG 157W TC Gene Chip Box Mod ReviewJuly 24, 2017

 Pause before you buy re-wrapped batteries and never buy known clones or the cheapest brands.
 It’s also good to find and support a trusted vendor who won’t swap good batteries for fakes.
-Most of the best vape products may offer their own batteries, but do a bit of digging to figure out which brand it actually is to be 100% safe.
+Most of the best vape products, shown on our list may offer their own batteries, but do a bit of digging to figure out which brand it actually is to be 100% safe.
 Be prudent when charging and storing your batteries and gear, and enjoy your vape!